 Wisconsin Department of Public Instruction (DPI)

-Awards to Wisconsin schools to recognize efforts to create healthy learning environments.
+Awards to Wisconsin schools to recognize efforts to create healthy and equitable learning environments.
 Schools must create a wellness or health team before applying.
-The purpose of the award program is to improve student academic achievement as well as to support students in developing lifelong healthy behaviors.
+The purpose of the award program is to improve student academic achievement, encourage the development of long-term healthy behaviors, and foster an environment where students are healthy, safe, engaged, supported, and challenged.

 In an effort to improve schools and school systems, the Wisconsin School Health/WSCC Award aims to support collaborative engagement to minimize achievement gaps.
 In addition, the Wisconsin School Health/WSCC Award is a way to recognize and celebrate schools with policies, programs, and the infrastructure to promote and sustain a healthy learning environment.